PROXYEL/alx-low_level_programming/0x03-debugging/README.md

  # 0x03.
 C - Debugging
-This is aproject on Debugging, and I am just learning to debug
+This is a project on Debugging, and i am just learning to debug